Dutch Startup Achieves European Speed Record for Hyperloop Travel

 How Can Crypto Users Protect Themselves from Compromised Hardware Wallets?

-Washington, D.C., June 16, 2025— The recent $6.9 million theft from a compromised cold wallet purchased via Douyin, China’s version of TikTok, illustrates the importance of confirming the authenticity of hardware wallets.
-Blockchain security firm SlowMist revealed that the wallet’s private key was compromised at creation, allowing scammers to drain funds within hours.
+SlowMist, a blockchain security firm, revealed that scammers compromised the wallet's private key at creation, enabling them to drain funds within hours.
 To avoid such traps, users must purchase wallets directly from official manufacturers or authorized resellers.

-Reputable brands like Ledger and Trezor provide tamper-evident packaging and secure boot processes to ensure devices are untampered.
+Reputable brands such as Ledger and Trezor offer tamper-evident packaging and secure boot processes to guarantee that devices remain untampered.
 Checking for official holograms, seals, and serial numbers before use is essential.
-Users should also initialize their wallets themselves, generating private keys in a secure, offline environment to eliminate pre-installed malware risks.

 SlowMist’s investigation highlights that 99% of discounted or “factory-sealed” wallets sold on unofficial platforms are likely tampered with, emphasizing the urgency of sticking to verified channels.